An Outlyingness Matrix for Multivariate Functional Data Classification: Data Applications

 \subsection{Phoneme Data}

-We first apply our methods to the benchmark phoneme dataset.
+We applied our methods to the benchmark phoneme dataset.
 Phoneme is a speech-recognition problem introduced by \citet{hastie1995penalized}.
-We obtain the data from the R package \emph{fds}.
+We obtained the data from the R package \emph{fds}.
 The dataset comprises five phonemes extracted from the TIMIT database (TIMIT Acoustic-Phonetic Continuous Speech Corpus, NTIS, U.S. Department of Commerce).
 The phonemes are transcribed as follows: ``sh'' as in ``she'', ``dcl'' as in ``dark'', ``iy'' as the vowel in ``she'', ``aa'' as the vowel in ``dark'', and ``ao'' as the first vowel in ``water''.
 A log-periodogram was computed from each speech frame; this is one of several widely used methods for translating speech data into a form suitable for speech recognition.
-For each log-periodogram, we consider the first 150 frequencies.
-In our study, we randomly select 400 samples for each class and consequently, 2000 samples are considered in total.
-Ten samples from each class are illustrated in Figure \ref{phoneme_example}.
+For each log-periodogram, we considered the first 150 frequencies.
+In our study, we randomly selected 400 samples for each class and consequently, 2000 samples were considered in total.
+Ten samples from each class are illustrated in Figure S2 of the supplement.
 As shown, the five types of curves vary within the same range with different shapes.

-We randomly select 1500 samples as the training set (300 for each class) and treat the remaining 500 samples as the testing set (100 for each class).
-We apply the six aforementioned methods in two ways: 1) using only the raw data (univariate); and 2) using both raw data and their first-order derivatives (bivariate).
-For each method, we calculate the correct classification rate and repeat this procedure 50 times.
+We randomly selected 1500 samples as the training set (300 for each class) and treated the remaining 500 samples as the testing set (100 for each class).
+We applied the six aforementioned methods in two ways: using only the raw data (univariate); using both raw data and their first-order derivatives (bivariate).
+For each method, we calculated the correct classification rate and repeated this procedure 50 times.
 The simulation results are presented in Figure \ref{plot_phoneme}.
 Based on the raw data, our methods perform better than the existing methods.
 After taking their first derivatives into consideration, the performance of all methods except for RMD is improved significantly and VOM achieves the highest correct classification rate.

 12pt